-The Designated Safeguarding Lead has a very detailed role, (see below)
+The Designated Safeguarding Lead has a very detailed role, (see below).

-However, if there is an IMMEDIATE safeguarding concern and the Designated Safeguarding Lead is unavailable please seek immediate support via The Children's Access Point (01325 406222)
+However, if there is an IMMEDIATE safeguarding concern and the Designated Safeguarding Lead is unavailable please seek immediate support via the Children's Initial Advice Team (01325 406252 for professionals and 01325 406222 for the public).